apatel401/Namaste-React-Core/03-foundation/README.md

-# Ignite Our App - Chapter 2 - Theory
+#laying the foundation - Chapter 3 - Theory

 **1. What is `JSX`?**
 ```